tgirke/GEN242/content/en/assignments/Projects/project_data.md

 as outlined [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/sprnaseq/sprnaseq/#workflow-environment)).
 After this, it is best to create within the workflow directory a subdirectory, e.g. called `cl_sbatch_run`, and then save the above two files to this subdirectory.
-Next, the parameters in both files need to be adjusted to match the type of workflow and the required computing resouces.
+Next, the parameters in both files need to be adjusted to match the type of workflow and the required computing resources.
 This includes the name of the `Rmd` file and scheduler resource settings such as:
-`partition`, `Njobs`, `walltime`, `memory`, etc. After all relevant settings have been set correctly, one can execute the workfow with `sbatch` within the `cl_sbatch_run` directory as follows:
+`partition`, `Njobs`, `walltime`, `memory`, etc. After all relevant settings have been set correctly, one can execute the workflow with `sbatch` within the `cl_sbatch_run` directory as follows:
    ```sh
    sbatch wf_run_script.sh
    ```